Rüdiger Thiele

-Rolf-Rüdiger Thiele (born 29 April 1943 in Polepp, Bohemia) is a German mathematician and historian of mathematics, known for his historical research on Hilbert's twenty-fourth problem.
+Rolf-Rüdiger Thiele (born 29 April 1943) is a German mathematician and historian of mathematics, known for his historical research on Hilbert's twenty-fourth problem.

-Education and career
+Early life, family and education

+Rolf-Rüdiger Thiele was born in Polepp, Bohemia (now part of the Czech Republic).

 Thiele studied mathematics, physics, and psychology at the Martin Luther University of Halle-Wittenberg and received his promotion (Ph.D.) there in 1973.

+Career

-He then worked in the publishing business in Leipzig for B. G. Teubner Verlag and Salomon Hirzel Verlag.
-From 1986 to 2008 he worked at the Karl-Sudhoff-Institut für Geschichte der Medizin und der Naturwissenschaften (Karl Sudhoff Institute for the History of Medicine and Natural Sciences) at the University of Leipzig.
+Thiele worked in the publishing business in Leipzig for B. G. Teubner Verlag and Salomon Hirzel Verlag.
+From 1986 to 2008, he worked at the Karl Sudhoff Institute for the History of Medicine and Natural Sciences at the University of Leipzig.
 He has held visiting positions at the Johannes Gutenberg University Mainz (from 1992 to 1995 as chair for the history of natural sciences), at TU Darmstadt, at the University of Bonn (from 1995 to 1996), and at the University of Toronto.